-But Origo labs is not the only company to bring tests to the public.
+But Origo Labs is not the only company to bring tests to the public.
 Manufacturers such as HiGrade, tCheck, and MyDx are amongst the most popular test kit manufacturers.
 Easily accessible testing kits help people at home to test purchased products, discover the precise cannabinoid and terpene profiles, and test their own homegrown plants.
-Medical users, especially, can benefit greatly from this kind of testing.
+Medical users, especially, can benefit greatly from this kind of testing solution.

 Another premium manufacturer is Alpha-Cat, a company that supplies the industry with some of the most popular cannabis test kits.
 Alpha-Cat provides cannabinoid tests and focuses on potency testing, primarily marketed towards medical patients seeking a precise potency and dose.
 Their tests are mobile kits and have made it easy for even the most science-averted individual to quickly and affordably test their cannabis.

-Home testing is a technology that can help home growers target specifics within their cultivation and help consumers have a personalized understanding of cannabis’s chemical compounds and how best to harness them.
+Home testing solutions are a technology that can help home growers target specifics within their cultivation and help consumers have a personalized understanding of cannabis’s chemical compounds and how best to harness them.